 Certain apps may consume much more energy than the average one do.
 If you spotted such apps on your device and you don’t feel like you need them badly you may just go and uninstall them.
 But often, you realize that some battery draining apps are kind of useful for you and you don’t want to part with them.
 What to do in that case?
 Here are several options to prevent them from draining your battery.
 First you can try to turn off notifications from certain apps to get rid of sounds, vibrations and waking up the screen; then you can restrict particular apps from working in the background; if this doesn’t help turn off or even uninstall some of them.

-Find Apps That Drain Galaxy Note 10 / S10 Battery Heavily
+Find Apps That Drain Battery of Galaxy S20, S10, Note Heavily

 Before you start the battle you need to know the enemy by sight, right?